Connect with others who understand.

 Add-On Medications

+Your doctor may recommend adding a medication to your treatment plan.
 Dopamine receptor agonists are another type of drug used to treat Parkinson’s disease.
 These function by mimicking the action of dopamine and interacting with neurons in the brain to relieve symptoms.
-Dopamine receptor agonists can be used alone or added to levodopa to help control dyskinesia.
+Dopamine receptor agonists can be used to help control dyskinesia.
+However, they aren’t prescribed to treat levodopa-induced dyskinesia since they can make it worse.
 Examples of these drugs include:

 Amantadine (Gocovri) is another drug that can reduce dyskinesia and help Parkinson’s symptoms.
-It works by increasing the amount of dopamine in the brain, which alleviates movement symptoms associated with the disease.
+It also increases the amount of dopamine in the brain.
+It can be taken with levodopa to manage dopamine-induced dyskinesia.

-Another way to combat dyskinesia is to lower the dose of levodopa or change the time of day in which it is taken.
-There is also an extended-release form of levodopa available, which steadily releases the drug over a longer period of time.
-This helps prevent peak-dose or diphasic dyskinesia.
+To manage dyskinesia, your healthcare provider may recommend lowering the dose of levodopa or changing the time of day it’s taken.
+There’s also an extended-release form of levodopa available, which steadily releases the drug over a longer period of time.
+These include carbidopa/levodopa (Crexont, Dhivy, Rytary, Sinemet) and foscarbidopa/foslevodopa (Vyalev).
+They help prevent peak-dose or diphasic dyskinesia.

 Deep Brain Stimulation

 Deep brain stimulation (DBS) is a surgical procedure used to help control motor symptoms and dyskinesia caused by taking levodopa.
-During one surgery, thin electrodes are inserted into areas of the brain responsible for controlling movement.
-A small impulse generator is implanted during another surgery later.
+During the surgery, thin electrodes are inserted into areas of the brain responsible for controlling movement.
+Later, in an additional surgery, a small impulse generator is implanted.
 Once the DBS system is in place, the electrodes send tiny electrical pulses to these brain areas to stimulate them.
-DBS helps the brain maintain normal movement activity while lowering the dose of levodopa required to alleviate symptoms.
+DBS helps the brain maintain normal movement activity and may allow your doctor to lower the dose of levodopa you need to manage symptoms.

 How To Manage Dystonia

 Dystonia can be treated in many of the same ways as dyskinesia, such as with dopaminergic medications and DBS.
-However, there are other ways to manage this condition, including botulinum toxin (Botox), physical therapy to work the dystonic muscles, or anticholinergic medications.
+However, there are other ways to manage this condition, including:

 All updates must be accompanied by text or a picture.